Jiantastic/Pixal/README.md

 # Future Work

 Additional sensors will be implemented on the Pixal in the future.
 This includes a HC-SR04 ultrasonic range sensor.
 This will enable more accurate determination of the heat source using triangulation algorithms.
+Additiional sensor data, such as distance of the object from the sensor can also be collected.

 ![alt tag](https://github.com/Jiantastic/embed-trio-IoT/blob/master/images/Pixal_perfect.JPG)